 (B) “and other nations … holding” —- the “and” implies another independent clause is coming, parallel to the first, but instead we get [noun] + [participle], which doesn’t fit the pattern.
 This choice is incorrect.

 (C) “with other nations … holding” —- this structure is common in colloquial speech, but the GMAT doesn’t like this at all: “with” + [noun] + [participle].
 The prepositions “with” is designed to hold a noun, maybe even a modified noun, but not an entire action.
 This choice is incorrect.

 (D) & (E) “other nations … hold” —- This is [noun] + [verb], another full independent clause.
 By itself, everything after the first comma in these choices could stand as a complete sentence.
 The problem is — we have [independent clause], [independent clause] — that’s the structure of a run-on sentence.
-We always need some kind of conjunction (and, or, but, therefore, etc.) joining two independent clause: they can’t just sit next to each other separated by a comma — that’s the classic run-on pattern.
+We always need some kind of conjunction (and, or, but, etc.) joining two independent clauses: they can’t just sit next to each other separated by a comma — that’s the classic run-on pattern.
 Both of these choices are incorrect.

 The only possible answer is (A), with the absolute phrase.

 2) Here, we get clause construction as well as what is sometimes called a “subgroup modifier”.